EMOD-Hub/emodpy-workflow/docs/tutorials/run_emod.md

 The [idmtools.ini](../reference/idmtools) file is used to specify how EMOD is run on different platforms, where a "platform" is a computing device like an HPC or laptop.

-### manifest.py
+### View manifest.py

-1. Open the manifest.py file in the root of your project directory.
+1. In the root of your project directory, open the `manifest.py` file.
-2. On about line 39, you should see a variable called "executable_path".
+2. On about line 39, you should see a variable called `executable_path`.
 This tells emodpy-workflow where to get the EMOD executable binary.
 3. Just below that you should also see a variable called "asset_collection_of_container".
 This is variable is used by emodpy-workflow to know what container to run EMOD in.
 (Containers reduce your need to install everything needed to run EMOD.)
 4. For more information see [manifest.py](../reference/manifest).

-### idmtools.ini
+### View idmtools.ini

-1. Open the idmtools.ini in the root of your project directory.
+1. In the root of your project directory, open the `idmtools.ini` file.
 2. Towards the top of the file, you should see something similar to the following:

     ```